March 2025: Inter-region VPC peering now supports jumbo frames (up to 8500 bytes MTU) and full instance bandwidth.

 Customer Gateway (CGW) on the on-premises data center

-AWS Managed VPN only provides Site-to-Site VPN connectivity.
-It does not provide Point-to-Site VPC connectivity for e.g. from Mobile
+AWS Site-to-Site VPN only provides Site-to-Site VPN connectivity.
+It does not provide Point-to-Site VPC connectivity (use AWS Client VPN for that).

 Virtual Private Gateway are Highly Available as it represents two distinct VPN endpoints, physically located in separate data centers to increase the availability of the VPN connection.